Selsion/DSPMods/DSPOptimizations/README.md

 	- removed prototype code that should have been disabled. this might fix the bug where assemblers don't always run when they should
 - v1.1.13
 	- optimized monitor logic
-- v1.1.12
-	- updated station multithreading for compatibility with v0.9.27 of DSP
-	- optimized the dismantling of dense spheres

 Older version changes may be found [here](https://github.com/Selsion/DSPMods/blob/main/DSPOptimizations/changelog.txt).